St Pancras Station

 • Astor House

-• St. Pancras Station, is used in many scenes boarding trains or meeting others in London;
+• St. Pancras Station is used in many scenes boarding trains or meeting others in London;

 • and these are just for starters.
 How many could you spot?

 Be bowled over by a few secret filming locations, including Lord Grantham’s London stately home shared by your Professional Private Driver Guide who happens to be a Downton Abbey fanatic as well.
+Brace for non-stop peppy conversation, not crisp commentary.

 DISCLAIMER: This tour is an unlicensed and unauthorised tour of sites featured in the television series ‘Downton Abbey’ produced by Carnival Film and Television and NBCUniversal International Limited.
 Travel Curious Ltd. and this tour does not have any association with, or connection to, the television series ‘Downton Abbey’, Carnival Film and Television or NBC Universal International Limited.